Otzzu/test-xendit/README.md

 > [!NOTE]
 > When running with Docker (PostgreSQL), the database is **auto-seeded with 3 demo accounts** (IDs: `1`, `2`, `3`) initialized with `0` balance.
 Use these IDs for testing.

+> [!WARNING]
+> **Windows Users:** Ensure `scripts/start.sh` uses **LF (Line Feed)** line endings.
+If saved with CRLF, Docker containers may fail to start with errors like `exec /usr/src/app/scripts/start.sh: no such file or directory`.
+To fix, change the line ending setting from CRLF to LF in your editor.

 ### Run Locally
 ```bash
 npm install